You are reading post Ministry of Development: Tax motives applied to “Angel Investors”

 Tax motives for Angel Investors are established for the first time by the Greek State.

-It is noted that the Angel Investor is defined as the taxpayer – individual, tax resident of Greece or abroad, holder of a Greek TIN (Tax Identification Number), who contributes money capital to start up businesses of Elevate Greece in order to generally support their growth, according to the provisions.
+It is noted that the Angel Investor is defined as the taxpayer – individual, a tax resident of Greece or abroad, holder of a Greek TIN (Tax Identification Number), who contributes money capital to start-up businesses of Elevate Greece to generally support their growth, according to the provisions.

 “From the very first moment we undertook to govern the country, we promised that we would work hard to transform Greece to a business-friendly country, attracting foreign direct investments, particularly towards startups and high technology”, as mentioned by the Minister of Development and Investment, Mr. Adonis Georgiadis, adding: “With the new motives established for Angel Investors we provide an example of this policy in practice”.

 On the other hand, the competent Deputy Minister of Development and Investments, Member of Parliament, Mr. Christos Dimas announced: “For the first time, Greek State sets tax motives for Angel Investors towards startups through Elevate Greece.
 The motives target the essential and total development and growth of the ecosystem, as they are expected to attract investment interest.
 They are enforced starting today”.